INFO-4602-5602/project-1-mozilla-5602-proj1-liusangzhang/README.md

 ## References

-Sources that we referred to for this project are cited in the script at relevant position, noted with the format *Source: website-address*
+Sources that we referred to for this project are cited in the script at relevant position, noted as comments with the format *Source: website-address*.